pebakery/pebakery-docs/Commands/Depreciated.md

 Winbuilder's Webget implementation had multiple issues and was completely rewritten for PEBakery.
 The MD5/Command/Timeout flags were depreciated and modern hash verification commands implemented.

-## Commands that will be deprecated
+## Commands that will be depreciated

 These commands are fully functional within PEBakery but will be removed in a future release.
 Some commands are disabled by default but can be enabled by a compatibility option.
 It is advised to avoid using these commands in your projects and replace them as soon as possible.